skhalsa10/dominos/README.md

 Quickly you can: click the piece, click the spot on the board you want to play, press finish to play without rotating or press rotate before you press finsih.

+UPDATE - I added a label the shows the current state of the move so it can be confirmed before the finish button is pressed.

 ## Project Assumptions
 This project uses JDK 10 (Oracle version)